Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 6. Click the [SAVE] button in the *Add* section to save the storage shelf.
     The notice *Please wait...
 Saving...* is displayed.
 The new storage shelf is displayed in the list of storage locations.

-[comment]: <> (Reicht hier in the Add section, oder besser right to the is primary storage checkbox?)

 ## Edit a storage shelf

 Once you have created a storage shelf, you can edit it.

+Bear in mind that you cannot edit a storage shelf if postings have already been made.

 #### Prerequisites